 You don’t need a degree in therapy or psychology.

-If you’ve reached a place where you feel ready to write about it then you’ve already made some breakthroughs.
+If you’ve reached a place where you feel ready to write about your experience or journey then you’ve already made some breakthroughs.

 People are not always open to talking about mental health issues.